knuhol/dkdb-fe/README.md

 ### Releases
 Releases are fully automated by GitHub CI.
 You only need to do this:

-1. Run `npm run release` (or `npm run release:beta` for prerelease) which will bump a version, generate changelog and create git tags.
+1. Run `npm run release` (or `npm run release:release:prerelease` for prerelease) which will bump a version, generate changelog and create git tags.
 2. Push the release commit to GitHub with `--follow-tags` flag.

 ### Contribution